-GSA also supports the order's heritage tourism goals with online information on GSA historic buildings, regional preservation websites, and image-rich pages on discoveries in which GSA has played a part, such as the African Burial Ground and 19th-century Five Points neighborhood in New York City, and the Confederate submarine H. L. Hunley.
+GSA also supports the order's heritage tourism goals with online information on GSA historic buildings.
 A number of GSA historic buildings also contain museums, exhibits and retail activities open to the public on a daily basis:

 National Building Museum

-The National Building Museum contains the grandest ceremonial space in the federal inventory.
-Designed by General Montgomery Meigs to house the Pension Bureau, the 1887 building is an engineering marvel.
+The U.S. Pension Building contains the grandest ceremonial space in the federal inventory.
+Designed by General Montgomery Meigs, the 1887 building is now home to the National Building Museum.
 Colossal Corinthian columns in the atrium measure 75 feet in height and are among the tallest in the world.
+(Photo: Carol M. Highsmith)

-The Department of Interior Museum contains exhibits that explore the history of the department and the architecture of the 1930s Main Interior Building.
-Installed in 1937, dioramas highlight the department's unique programs and provide the public with a rare opportunity to view historic museum exhibits.
-The Indian Craft Shop, which opened in Department of the Interior building in 1938, carries a diverse selection of crafts by American Indian artists.
+The Department of the Interior Museum contains exhibits that explore the history of the agency and architecture of the Stewart Lee Udall Department of the Interior Building.
+The Indian Craft Shop, which opened in the building in 1938, carries a diverse selection of crafts by American Indian artists.
+(Photo: Taylor Lednum)

 White House Visitor Center